US STOCKS-Wall Street ends sharply higher on sign of cooling inflation | Business

 US STOCKS-Wall Street ends sharply higher on sign of cooling inflation

 Stocks in sectors across the board surged as the latest consumer price data cheered investors worried that ongoing interest rate hikes could hobble the U.S. economy.
-One-time Wall Street darlings tarnished in 2022's bear market were among Thursday's strongest performers, with Nvidia , Meta Platforms and Alphabet all soaring.
+One-time Wall Street darlings tarnished in 2022's bear market were among Thursday's strongest performers, with Nvidia jumping about 14%, Meta Platforms climbing 10% and Alphabet rising 7.6%.

-The S&P 500 and Nasdaq jumped on Thursday, racking up their biggest daily percentage gains in about 2-1/2 years, as a sign of slowing inflation in October sparked speculation the Federal Reserve might get less aggressive with interest rate hikes.
+The S&P 500 and Nasdaq jumped on Thursday, racking up their biggest daily percentage gains in over 2-1/2 years as a sign of slowing inflation in October sparked speculation the Federal Reserve might become less aggressive with interest rate hikes.
 Stocks in sectors across the board surged as the latest consumer price data cheered investors worried that ongoing interest rate hikes could hobble the U.S. economy.

-One-time Wall Street darlings tarnished in 2022's bear market were among Thursday's strongest performers, with Nvidia , Meta Platforms and Alphabet all soaring.
+One-time Wall Street darlings tarnished in 2022's bear market were among Thursday's strongest performers, with Nvidia jumping about 14%, Meta Platforms climbing 10% and Alphabet rising 7.6%.
 The Labor Department's data showed the annual CPI number below 8% for the first time in eight months.

 The inflation data prompted traders to adjust rate hike bets, with odds of a 50-basis point rate hike in December, rather than a 75-basis point hike, jumping to about 85% from 52% before the data was released, according to the CME FedWatch tool.
 San Francisco Fed President Mary Daly and Dallas Fed President Lorie Logan welcomed the most recent inflation data, but warned that the fight with rising prices was far from over.